asamuzaK/withExEditor/README.md

 * Enable this option if you want to automatically synchronize edited content.
 * Note that this option is disabled during private browsing.

-### Reload withExEditor

-* Try when withExEditor stops working, for example when updating Node.js or updating withExEditorHost.